Salt & Wind Travel

 Centro Storico (Duomo)

-Most designer shops can also be found within a quick walk of this area on Via Tornabuoni, just a short stroll from Piazza del Duomo.
+Most designer shops can also be found within a short walk of this area on Via Tornabuoni, just a few minutes’ stroll from Piazza del Duomo.
 Because of its proximity to so much, the centro is understandably also the most expensive area of the city, and most of the luxury hotels are located here.

 This is by far the most crowded area of Florence.
-Everyone from day trippers to overnighters to students and expats navigates to this city area, so it’s packed during high season.
-The busiest months are May through October, but since Covid, it’s packed in this neighborhood year-round.
+Everyone, from day trippers to overnighters, students, and expats, navigates to this city area, so it’s packed during high season.
+The busiest months are May through October, but since the COVID-19 pandemic, the neighborhood has been packed year-round.
 Walking around can be difficult, and navigating crowds will become part of your stay.

 Pros: Easy to get around, close to everything, one of the best places for first-timers